 Criteria to be considered as a watch manufacture

-In the watch industry, the term manufacturing is often used, but it is still a vague term because there is no official definition.
-However, a watch manufacturer can be defined as a watch company that produces and controls the manufacture of watches or clocks from a to Z without relying on external companies.
-This means that it should not outsource part of its schedule or to external suppliers.
-As a result, a manufacturer is independent, unlike other watch brands, which often use other companies to integrate movement in their watch models.
-Manufacturers must have 100% control over their production lines.
-Theoretically speaking, the manufacturer must control the watch manufacturing process, from parts design to manufacturing, and then to quality control.
-But in fact, few companies can internationalize the whole process.
+In the watch industry, the term "manufacture" is often used but remains a vague term because there is no official definition.
+However, a watch manufacturer can be defined as a watch company that manufactures and masters the production of a watch or clock from A to Z, without using an external company.
+This means that it does not have to use subcontractors or external suppliers for certain parts of its timepieces.
+A manufacture is thus independent and differs from other watch brands that generally call upon other companies to integrate movements inside their watch model.
+A manufacture must then control 100% of its production chain.
+In theory, a manufacture must control the manufacturing process of a watch, from the design of the parts to the assembly, but in reality, few companies are able to internalize this entire process.

 Producing all of its products in-house is very complicated and since true manufacture hardly exists, there is nowadays a distortion of this term.
 In practice, the most common form of a watch manufacture is a company that designs and manufactures its own movements, but not necessarily all of them.
 It must also ensure the complete assembly of the watch in the case and its operation, whether it is an automatic watch or a men's quartz watch.
 The watch manufacturer does not necessarily need to handcraft the components, as most "manufactures" today have industrialized some of the manufacturing processes.
 However, some watch parts are very difficult to manufacture.
 For example, the balance spring in the balance wheel is a part that few manufactures make themselves.
 The real question then is how far does the brand have to manufacture its watch parts to be considered a manufacture?